WalletConnect/walletconnect-docs/docs/swift/guides/mobile-linking.md

 1. Dapp redirects user automatically to previously chosen wallet
-2. Wallet prompts user to approve or reject request 3a.
+2. Wallet prompts user to approve or reject request
+3. Return To Dapp
+3a.
 Wallet prompts user to return to Dapp manually
+3b.
+Wallet automatically returns to Dapp using `WalletConnectRouter` 4.
 4a.
-User presses back/return button to return to Dapp or
+User presses back/return button to return to Dapp
-3b.
-Wallet automatically returns to Dapp using `WalletConnectRouter`